 Who conducts the IME?

 Physicians who have been trained to perform IMEs are selected based on their expertise in the injury or illness you have.
+Physicians will be selected from a roster administered by the Medical Panels Office, an independent body established by the provincial government.
 Typically, an IME is a one-time assessment and the physician will be provided with any relevant reports from your treating physicians, including your family doctor.

 During the IME, the physician will review the history of your injury or illness and examine you—the IME physician will not treat you.
 A copy of the report will be sent to your family doctor and to WCB.
 Your family doctor may review any treatment suggestions with you.